Makstuff/MinimalistCalorieCounter/README.md

 [Buy me a coffee.](https://www.buymeacoffee.com/makstuff)

-## Compatibility with USA food labels
+## Compatibility with USA-type food labels

-Unfortunately, through much of the development of this app, I was not aware how different USA food labels are compared to EU ones.
-They seem to be almost exclusively per arbitrary "portion" instead of per some fixed weight like 100g, and on top of that they include fiber in carbohydrate.
+Unfortunately, through much of the development of this app, I was not aware how different USA and other countries' food labels can be compared to EU ones.
+The USA ones seem to deal almost exclusively in arbitrary "portions" instead of in fixed weights like 100g, and on top of that they include fiber in carbohydrate.
 If I had known about this sooner, I would have definitely included an option in the app, but now I would have to rewrite a whole lot of my messy code, and I honestly don't have the motivation at the moment.
-Might be something to tackle in the future, but for now I have just excluded USA from the target regions on the Play Store.
+Might be something to tackle in the future, but for now I have just excluded all non-EU countries from the target regions on the Play Store.

 ## Screenshots